 Alternative Pricing Strategies

 While cost-plus pricing is widely used, alternative pricing strategies offer additional advantages.
-Methods like value-based pricing, penetration pricing, dynamic pricing, freemium pricing, and MSRP provide different approaches to setting prices based on market conditions and customer demand.
+Methods like value-based pricing, penetration pricing, dynamic pricing, freemium pricing, and MSRP provide different approaches to setting prices based on market conditions and customer demand, making a structured marketing planning framework essential for aligning pricing with broader go-to-market activities.

 The following subsections further explore dynamic and penetration pricing, highlighting their benefits and applications.